Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: Conclusion

 \section{Conclusion}

-In this paper, we proposed two ISAC hybrid precoding approaches for sub-THz systems that incorporate communication-sensing channel correlation adaptation.
-Firstly we introduced a correlation metric specifically designed for ISAC, followed by optimizing the metric to guide ISAC precoding.
-Additionally we presented a learning-aided low-complexity alternative, CSP-Net.
-The proposed schemes effectively enhance the dual-functional gain and demonstrate robustness across various spatial distributions, highlighting the significant impact of C-S channel correlation on performance boundaries.
-Furthermore, these schemes are compatible with the existing hardware architectures, offering promising applications in sub-THz systems.
+In this paper, we proposed a novel analog precoder design to enhance ISAC performance in sub-THz systems.
+By leveraging the design degrees of freedom inherent in the RF front-end of sub-THz systems, we proactively adapt to the beam squint effect.
+Initially, we introduced an optimization-based method, SA-Opt, as a near-optimal benchmark.
+To further reduce the computational complexity, we presented a SoM-driven low-complexity alternative, CSP-Net.
+The proposed schemes effectively enhance the dual-functional gain and demonstrate robustness across various spatial distributions, highlighting the significant impact of C-S channel correlation on the ISAC performance boundaries.
+Furthermore, these schemes are compatible with the existing hardware architectures, offering promising applications for sub-THz systems.